jyan500/react-yoyo-clicker/README.md

 # How to Use:

 1. If you're scoring a freestyle uploaded to youtube, copy + paste the youtube link into the search bar and click "Submit".
+    * It must be a **regular** youtube video link that includes a video ID in `?v=` like so: https://www.youtube.com/watch?v=F5GO6JwzfkY&list=PLKSgreKUG67JT7lzsJshlWwGcBPRqbK9g&ab_channel=yoyovideoarchive
+    * Due to this constraint above, youtube shorts are **not** currently supported.
-Note that if you're not scoring via youtube, skip to step 3.
+    * Note that if you're not scoring via youtube, skip to step 3.

 2. Once the youtube video has loaded in the embed, you can start the video and begin scoring.